Crashedmind/PlantUMLHitchhikersGuide/_sources/StdlibUnderTheHood/StdlibUnderstanding.rst.txt

-Step 3.2 Illegal Bare Minimum by including all.puml
+Illegal Bare Minimum by including all.puml
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Note: This is not valid plantuml as it does not contain any elements.